MdMehedi-Hassan/Railway-Inspection-Using-AI/README.md

 - **Purpose**: High-accuracy image recognition for defect detection.
 - **Implementation**:
   1. The YOLO model was trained on annotated railway track images.
   2. Optimized using techniques like batch normalization and learning rate scheduling.

-### **Natural Language Processing (NLP)**
-While NLP is not directly implemented in the current version, it has potential applications, such as:
-- **Automated Reporting**: Generating textual descriptions of detected defects.
-- **User Interaction**: Enabling inspectors to query the system about defects or maintenance recommendations using natural language.

 ---